jorgeribeiro/personal-page-hugo-academic/content/project/tcc-cp/index.md

 tags = []

 # Project summary to display on homepage.
 summary = "My undergraduate thesis.
 It uses CNNs to learn emotions from human faces.
-The hyperparemeters are automatically tuned using meta learning"
+The hyperparameters are automatically tuned using meta learning."

 # Slides (optional).
 #   Associate this page with Markdown slides.